marios-code-path/demo-chat/chat-core/README.md

 ### I decided it's not that bad

 Since Key service is discreet, any one service needing Key<T> would need apply.
-Persistence-specific subclasses of Key must retain whatever composes a T along with Metadata fields.
+Persistence-specific subclasses of Key must retain shape of a T but also have its own metadata fields - yay :).
 Lets see what a revised interface, and the additional persistence-specific subclass look like.

 key.kt: